sub-c/MachEcs/README.md

 * Systems apply logic to state via entities.

 # Installation
-Add the NuGet package to your .NET 6 application.
+Add the NuGet package to your .NET Standard 2.0 or .NET 6 application.

 # Usage
 In short summary: